Canada national baseball team: 2013 WBC: Brawl vs Mexico

 Canada qualified by winning a qualifying tournament in Armin-Wolf-Arena in Regensburg, Germany, in September 2012, that also featured the Czech Republic, Germany and Great Britain.
 Canada moved on to the 1st Round.

 The Canadian team was placed in 2013 World Baseball Classic – Pool D against Italy, Mexico and the United States.
 In their opener, Canada lost to the Italian baseball team 14–4 after the game ended in the 8th inning due to the mercy rule in place after Italy scored five additional runs during the bottom of the 8th inning.
 On March 9, Canada faced off against Mexico.
 With Canada already leading the game, third baseman Luis Cruz motioned the pitcher Arnold Leon to bean the next batter, Rene Tosoni, which resulted in a bench clearing brawl.
 Seven players from both teams ejected from the game.
 Despite this, they clinched a 10–3 win over Mexico.
 They lost the final game against the United States 9–4, thus eliminating Canada from the tournament.

 The Canadian team missed out on advancing to the next round for the third time, but still managed to claim their automatic qualification for the 2017 World Baseball Classic.

 2017 WBC: Worst finish

 Canada was placed in 2017 World Baseball Classic – Pool C against the Dominican Republic, Colombia, and the United States.
-Their performances were abysmal, even losting to surprising debutants Colombia.
+Their performances were abysmal, even losing to surprising debutants Colombia.

 After losing all three of its matches, they finished last in their group, and were forced to go through qualifiers for the 2023 World Baseball Classic.